 We will be expanding our Disability Football Scheme, which includes our Centre of Excellence as well as school visits and training sessions.
 We will also be increasing our range of disability teams for various age and gender groups.

 Our work with local schools will continue to expand, working within curriculum time, after school sessions and holiday courses.
 Schools will be invited to visit the club and opportunities to watch first team games will be available.

 WE WILL BE FAIR TO VISITING SUPPORTERS

-The club abides by Football Association and Football League rules governing the allocation of tickets to visiting clubs.
+The club abides by Football Association and EFL rules governing the allocation of tickets to visiting clubs.

 WE WILL NOT EXPLOIT BUYERS OF OUR MERCHANDISE

 Replica kit has a life span of a minimum of one season.
 The club is committed to ensuring a competitive price for all replica kit and not entering into price fixing in relation to the sale of replica kits.

 The club will communicate with supporters regarding future replica kit designs and prospective launch dates.